Luke F. Walton

 As a researcher he works on authorship and answerability in automated systems: the question of who, if anyone, is accountable for a decision that an AI shaped but no person authored.
 His paper "The Decision No One Authored: The Answerability Gap in Generative AI" introduces the answerability gap: cases where humans remain connectable to an AI-shaped outcome, but no one exercised answerable judgment over the evaluative frame that made the outcome what it was.
 He writes for builders as much as for philosophers, and the work sits alongside the human-oversight provisions of the EU AI Act and the literature on meaningful human control.
 He publishes under the name Luke F. Walton and is developing related work on the ethics of answer engines.

 He began on guitar as a child at American Music Store (American Music Exchange (AMX Music)) in Encinitas.
 Recording since 2006, he founded the Rock I IV V school club at La Costa Canyon in 2006 and played bass in Casey McSocial before forming Mannequin and Blue Suburbia.
 Early solo archives (Just A Friend, Heart in Hand) ran in parallel.
 That arc culminated in The Other Side (2009, Luke Walton feat.
 Blue Suburbia) before The Luke Walton Band and the Scoobert Doobert catalog.
 After graduating La Costa Canyon a semester early in January 2009, he spent the spring and summer on Six Months to Make It, a 21-episode vlog documenting the push from amateur to working musician before USC — including getting into Thornton's inaugural Popular Music Program.
-As Scoobert Doobert he writes, plays, produces, and mixes his own records, with close to 300 compositions registered to date.
+As Scoobert Doobert he writes, plays, produces, and mixes his own records, with close to 300 compositions registered with BMI to date (IPI 00579587572).
 He remixed and then produced extensively for the band CHAI, including a remix on Sub Pop's WINK TOGETHER and the theme songs to the NHK drama Koisenu Futari and the film The Fish Tale.
-He has produced and mixed for other artists as well, among them Kerri Medders (Lot 17, 2017) and singer-songwriter Nina Francis, and his studio work has been profiled in Japan's Sound & Recording Magazine.
+He has produced and mixed for other artists as well, among them Kerri Medders (Lot 17, 2017) and singer-songwriter Nina Francis, and his studio work has been profiled in Japan's Sound & Recording Magazine (サンレコ) (scan in the evidence log).

 Before the solo project he was half of the alternative-pop duo FEiN (with Brandon Woodward), featured in a BMI Indie Spotlight on Little Homes, fronted The Luke Walton Band, and was a guitarist and co-writer in Exist Elsewhere (413, 2013) with Woodward, Noah Benardout, and Nick Petrou.
 Session credits in that era include guitar on Justin Klunk's 2013 EP and in Janelle Kroll's band at a 2016 School Night showcase.
 His songwriting and production credits carry his full name, Luke Francis Walton.
-His music has appeared on television and in national advertising, and his album Big Hug was nominated for a San Diego Music Award.
+His music has appeared on television and in national advertising, and Scoobert Doobert instrumentals have run in repeated brand-social sync for the beauty brand rhode (Hailey Bieber), including Chasing the Sunset in a rhode campaign featuring Claudia Schiffer.
+His album Big Hug was nominated for Best R&B, Funk or Soul Album at the 2022 San Diego Music Awards.

 He interned at Surfdog Records (2007–2008), working mostly on Brian Setzer and Dave Stewart releases: packing CDs into mailers while 91X FM played in the background.
 As Scoobert Doobert he later aired across 91X: Local Break, Tim Pyles's Loudspeaker (2020–2024), and the Top 91 of 2021 countdown (#90, Don't Worry), one thread that pulled the project into wider San Diego attention and toward egoFM in Munich, where Don't Worry hit #1 on the ego 42 weekly chart (May 2021).
 Walton is the host of Love Music More, a top-10% music podcast on Spotify (Spotify for Creators data) featuring conversations with Grammy winners and multi-platinum music makers behind Adele, Beyoncé, Metallica, "Weird Al" Yankovic, Twisted Sister, Janet Jackson, Noah Kahan, Lana Del Rey, St. Vincent, and more.
 Spotify for Creators logged 992K listeners and 2.8M streams in 2025.
 The newsletter and podcast cover the craft, history, and philosophy of music.